Best Online Technology Programs in Wisconsin (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online technology degree in Wisconsin offers a flexible path to a high-demand career.
-Wisconsin offers competitive entry-level wages, though median salaries are currently 7.0% below the national trend.
+Wisconsin offers competitive wages for technology professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Wisconsin students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online technology programs and are ranked based on affordability, graduation rates, and student outcomes in Wisconsin.